10 Sure signs mania is ending

 Signs a manic episode is ending

-A manic episode can last for months1, but it does eventually subside.
+A manic episode can last for months, but it does eventually subside.1Tondo, L., H Vazquez, G., & J Baldessarini, R. (2017).
+Depression and mania in bipolar disorder.
+Current neuropharmacology15(3), 353-358.
 Following are the signs that a manic episode is ending or has ended:

 1. Decreased energy

-The most significant sign that a manic episode is beginning to end is that the person’s energy levels decrease.
-Mania makes a person feel a sense of urgency which leads to hyperactivity.
+A significant sign that a manic episode is beginning to end is a decrease in the person’s energy levels.
+Mania causes a person to feel a sense of urgency, leading to increased hyperactivity.

 Feeling tired after an episode of mania is common because mania causes a person to expend significant amounts of energy.